-Ambles amiably from incident to incident with a “What, me worry?” disregard for such niceties as narrative logic or character consistency.
-Modestly engaging, only gradually reveals itself as a seriocomic take on standard-issue noir.
-Theatrical take might be middling, but Warners release could enjoy a bigger bounce on homevid and pay-cable.
+Like a tourist who has spent too much time in the sun, “The Big Bounce” ambles amiably from incident to incident with a “What, me worry?” disregard for such niceties as narrative logic or character consistency.
+It’s difficult to tell how much of its slacker-style insouciance is intentional, and how much may be a side effect of post-production overhaul.
+Modestly engaging, albeit instantly forgettable shaggy-dog story only gradually reveals itself as a seriocomic take on standard-issue noir.
+Theatrical take might be middling, but Warners release could enjoy a bigger bounce as homevid product and pay-cable staple.